APP MTH 4052 - Applied Mathematics Topic F - Honours

 - Assessment must maintain academic standards.

-Component Weighting Objective Assessed Ongoing assessment 50% all Exam 50% all
+Component Weighting Objective Assessed Assignments 40% all Project 50% all Competition 10% all

 For details of on-going assessment refer to my-uni course.